KrotosBenjamin/KrotosBenjamin.github.io/pages/summer-scholars.md

 experience in computational biology, genomic neuroscience, scientific communication, and professional development.

-The program is a **paid, full-time (10-week)** research experience hosted by the [HEART-GeN Lab](https://krotosbenjamin.github.io/) on Northwestern's medical campus in Chicago.
+The program is a **paid, full-time, 10-week** research experience hosted by the [HEART-GeN Lab](https://krotosbenjamin.github.io/) on Northwestern's medical campus in Chicago.

 This is a defined enrichment program, not a general assistantship.
-Scholars complete a structured curriculum, contribute to active research, and leave with a written report, final presentation, and mentorship network.
+Scholars complete a structured curriculum, contribute to active research, and leave with a written report, a final presentation, and a mentorship network.

 ## Scholar Tracks